Cart: 0 item 0

 Orchard Farm

-Orchard Farm is a new farm that started in 2022 with new entrant farmers, Joe and Jess Clarke, and their daughter, Winnie.
+Orchard Farm started in 2022 with new entrant farmers, Joe, Jess and their daughter, Winnie.

-The Farm is situated right on the South Devon Coast at the mouth of the River Erme Estuary, which is a Site of Special Scientific Interest set within the South Devon National Landscape.
-It comprises 34 acres of predominantly pastureland that is managed regeneratively to improve biodiversity across a range of habitat types while also producing wool and meat from Coloured Ryeland, Poll Dorset and Dutch Spotted Sheep.
+The Farm is situated on the South Devon Coast at the mouth of the River Erme Estuary, which is a Site of Special Scientific Interest set within the South Devon National Landscape.
+Orchard Farm covers 34 acres of predominantly pastureland that is managed regeneratively to improve biodiversity across a range of habitats, while also producing wool and meat from a much loved flock of Coloured Ryeland, Poll Dorset and Dutch Spotted Sheep.

 As a farm we are committed to learning and we welcome the public onto the farm for our farm tours and special visits, as well as being CEVAS accredited so we can host school groups and Home Education Groups to come and earn about Farming and the Environment.